How to Install Arch Linux

 Download the ISO from the Arch Linux download page.
 There are two ways to do so:

-Step 2: Create a Live USB or Burn Arch Linux ISO to a DVD
+Step 2: Create a Live USB or DVD

-Once you have the Arch Linux ISO, you can create a live USB or burn it to a DVD.
+Once you have the Arch Linux ISO file, create a live USB or burn it to a DVD.

-The simplest way to create a live USB of Arch Linux is to use an app like Etcher GUI.
-This app is available on both Linux and Windows systems.
+The simplest way to create the Arch Linux live USB is to use an app like Etcher GUI.
+The app is available for Linux and Windows systems.

-If you are using Linux, create a live USB with the following command:
+If you are using Linux, you can also create a live USB using the dd command.
+The syntax is:

 Burn the Arch Linux ISO to a DVD